 A four-in one combination vaccine is available for protection against meningococcal serogroups A, C, W and Y.

-There are currently three quadrivalent conjugate vaccines (4vMenCV) available for immunisation against meningococcal A, C, W and Y.
+There are currently two quadrivalent conjugate vaccines (4vMenCV) recommended for immunisation against meningococcal A, C, W and Y.

 - Nimenrix® (Pfizer) – For use from 6-weeks of age